buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_3_Compile_Contract_Locally.md

 🔥 Imitating the blockchain environment to test
 -----------------------------------------------

 You've done it.
-You written a smart contract.
+You've written a smart contract.
 You're a champ!

 Now we need to actually\
 1\.
 Compile it.\